ethereum/ethereumj/README.md

   * **Vitalik Buterin** @vbuterin

-:gem: *We appreciate any contribution to this epic project and encourage you
+:small_blue_diamond: *We appreciate any contribution to this epic project and encourage you
  to contact us with your enthusiasm*

 ###### TODO list [here](TODO.md)